MachineLemonade/docs/v0.10/cli-installation-windows-10.md

 ## Potential Postgres Error

-As a Windows user, you might see the following error when trying to call `astro airflow start` on your newly created workspace:
+As a Windows user, you might see the following error when trying to call `astro dev start` on your newly created workspace:

 ```
 Sending build context to Docker daemon  8.192kB